stonepros/stone/doc/rbd/rbd-cloudstack.rst

 #.
 Add cluster information (``cephx`` is supported).

-   - For **RADOS Monitor**, provide the IP address of a Ceph monitor node.
+   - For **RADOS Monitor**, provide the IP address of a Stone monitor node.

    - For **RADOS Pool**, provide the name of an RBD pool.